HMS Ledbury (M30)

 HMS Ledbury, the second ship of the name, is a of the Royal Navy.
 She was launched in December 1979 and commissioned on 11 June 1981, the second ship of her class.
 She cost £65 million at time of building, which was at the time the most expensive cost-per-metre for any class of ship built by the Royal Navy.
 Most of this cost went into the research and development of Ledburys glass reinforced plastic hull.

 Operational history

 Ledbury is attached to the Second Mine Countermeasures Squadron, based in Portsmouth.

 1981–1990

 Ledbury was not involved in the Falklands Conflict itself but arrived in the South Atlantic in July 1982 with sister ship to clear the waters around the islands of Argentinian mines.

 2009–2010

 Ledbury underwent a docking maintenance period, commencing in June 2009, to fit the new Seafox mine disposal equipment.

-2011–present
+2011–2020

 In 2013, Ledbury twice joined NATO Mine Countermeasure groups, one deployment taking her to the Mediterranean Sea, the other to the Baltic Sea.
 In June 2014, Ledbury took part in the commemorations to mark the 70th anniversary of the Normandy landings.